somaproject/acqboard/docs/hardware/hardware.rst

 ------------------------------

 The AD8221AR (:desig:`U12`) (figure :latex:`ref{input_schematic}`) was
-chosen as the input instrumentation amplifier due to it's excellent linearity and high common-mode rejection :bibcite:`analog_devices_ad8221_2007`.
+chosen as the input instrumentation amplifier due to its excellent linearity and high common-mode rejection :bibcite:`analog_devices_ad8221_2007`.
 We use a fixed gain of 100 set by :desig:`R26` -- programmable gain at this stage would necessitate